 Larry Ellison (CEO of Oracle) once jokingly said that cloud is not water vapor.
 That’s right!
 Data is still stored somewhere physically in a high-speed, high-capacity data center on normal hard disk drives.
 The only difference is that your company does not have to take care of that infrastructure; you virtually rent part of those resources for a monthly fee (depending on what you use).

-- Read the terms & conditions of your cloud service provider Know how cloud provider manages and stores your data
+Read the terms & conditions of your cloud service provider

-- Secure the end-user devices that are accessing cloud-based resources For access to the cloud, take all measures available
+Secure the end-user devices that are accessing cloud-based resources

 A word of advice: Whether you store your data on the cloud or on local server, you must not focus on data loss or hardware failure – technology is so advanced that it’s not a problem anymore.
 Worry about human error, bugs in application software, viruses, malware, and employee sabotage